 The Importance of Getting Educated

 It is very easy for traders to think the market will come back around in their favor.
-You would be surprised how many traders fall prey to this trap and are amazed and heartbroken when the market only presses further against the direction of the original trade.
+You would be surprised how many traders fall prey to this trap and are amazed and heartbroken when the market only presses further against the direction of their original trade.

 The famous and painfully true statement from John Maynard Keynes states, "The market can stay irrational, longer than you can stay solvent."
-In other words, it does little good to say the market is acting irrational and that it will come around (meaning in the direction of your trade) because extreme moves define capital markets in the first place.
+In other words, it does little good to say the market is acting irrationally and that it will come around (meaning in the direction of your trade) because extreme moves define capital markets in the first place.

-Micro Forex Account
+Use a Micro Forex Account

-Along with that of course, comes the need to understand what you're trading.
+To get started, you'll need to understand what you're trading.
 New traders tend to jump in and start trading anything that looks like it moves.
 They usually will use high leverage and trade randomly in both directions, usually leading to loss of money.

 Understanding the currencies that you buy and sell makes a big difference.
 For example, a currency may be bouncing upward after a large fall and encourage inexperienced traders to "try to catch the bottom."
 The currency itself may have been falling due to bad employment reports for multiple months.
 Would you buy something like that?
-Probably not, this is why you need to know and understand what you buy and sell.
+Probably not, and this is an example of why you need to know and understand what you buy and sell.

 Currency trading is great because you can use leverage, and there are so many different currency pairs to trade.
 It doesn't mean, however, that you need to trade them all.
 It's better to pick a few that have no relation and focus on those.
 Having only a few will make it easy to keep up with economic news for the countries involved, and you'll be able to get a sense of the rhythm of the currencies involved.